 One summer afternoon you come down to lunch and you suddenly notice something is not quite right.
 When your sports magazine slips from your grasp and you bend to pick it up from the floor, you discover what it is.
 The smooth glossy hardwood surface seems somewhat uneven, dipping slightly in places.
 What is it and what could have caused it?
 Can it be fixed and how?

-In this article, we shall be examining all these questions in detail and providing answers to each of them to enable you to resolve the problem as efficiently as possible and restore your floors to their initial state.
+In this article, we shall be answering all these questions in detail and learning how to fix cupping in hardwood floors to enable you to resolve the problem as efficiently as possible and restore your floors to their initial state.

 What Is Cupping in Hardwood Floors?